suyashpatel98/Command-Line-Weather-App/README.md

 Usage :

 One needs to install node to run this nodejs app.
-Once installed just cd into the folder that has the weather.js file and in the command prompt type "node weather.js <location-names-with spaces>".
+Once installed just cd into the folder that has the weather.js file and in the command prompt type "node weather.js --location-names-with spaces--".
 Note that any number of locations can be entered.